Top 10 Free Apps Every Small Business Owner Should Have

 Pricing:

-Instead of writing things down or struggling to stay on top of all your ongoing projects, use a project management tool to delegate tasks in your team and have a clear and easily accessible view of all ongoing and future assignments.
+Instead of writing things down or struggling to stay on top of all your ongoing projects based on memory alone, you need to use a project management software.
+That way, you’ll be able to delegate tasks in your team and have a clear and easily accessible view of all ongoing and future assignments.

 Plaky’s features allow you to: